pramine/flhr-k8s-jenkins/README.md

 Both projects shall complete successfully \
 ![alt text](https://github.com/csaroka/kubernetes-jenkins/blob/master/images/jenkins-testprojects-success.png)

-### Kubernetes-plugin Create and Run a Declarative Pipeline
+### Kubernetes plugin - Create and Run a Declarative Pipeline
 Return to the Dashboard and Select **New Item** \
 *Enter an Item Name* such as **Declarative Pipeline Example**, select **Pipeline**, and select **OK** Scroll to the *Pipeline* section, paste the content from [Declarative Pipeline Example](https://raw.githubusercontent.com/csaroka/kubernetes-jenkins/master/jenkins-pipeline-examples/declarative-pipeline-01)